Tom Kahn: Student League for Industrial Democracy: Students for a Democratic Society (SDS)

-Before Kahn became LID director in 1964, he was involved with the Student League for Industrial Democracy, which became Students for a Democratic Society (SDS).
+Before Kahn became LID director, he was involved with the Student League for Industrial Democracy, which became Students for a Democratic Society (SDS).
 Along with other LID members Rachelle Horowitz, Michael Harrington, and Don Slaiman, Kahn attended the LID-sponsored meeting that discussed the Port Huron Statement.
-Kahn was listed as a student representative from Howard University and was elected to the National Executive Committee.
+He was listed as a student representative from Howard University and elected to the National Executive Committee.
 The LID representatives criticized the Port Huron Statement for promoting students as leaders of social change, for criticizing the U.S. labor movement and its unions, and for its criticisms of liberal and socialist opposition to Soviet communism ("anti-communism").
-Kahn believed that the SDS students were "elitist", being overly critical of labor unions and liberals, and attributed upper-class origins and Ivy-league schooling to them, according to Port-Huron activist Todd Gitlin, who observes that Kahn was the son of a "manual laborer".
+According to Port Huron activist Todd Gitlin, Kahn believed the SDS students were "elitist" and overly critical of labor unions and liberals, attributing upper-class origins and Ivy League schooling to them.